 At Brilliant Earth, we’re strong believers in the power of consumers to drive positive social and environmental change.
 A case in point is the success of the No Dirty Gold campaign by Earthworks International.
-Jewelry retailers are pledging to support the campaign and abide by No Dirty Gold’s “Golden Rules” for responsible gold mining.
+Jewelry retailers have been pledging to support the campaign and abide by No Dirty Gold’s “Golden Rules” for responsible gold mining.
 So far, more than 70 retailers—including Brilliant Earth—have signed on to the Golden Rules.
 The latest retailer to sign the pledge is Target, one of the 10 largest jewelry retailers in the United States.

-Other jewelers, however, don’t make social and environmental responsibility such a key part of their mission.
+Many jewelers, however, don’t make social and environmental responsibility such a key part of their mission.
 What then explains the decision of so many retailers to sign on to the No Dirty Gold campaign?
-Many factors are surely involved, but rising consumer awareness is having a big effect.
+Many are factors involved, but rising consumer awareness is surely having a big effect.
 In March, a petition on Change.org was circulated asking Target to agree to the Golden Rules.
 After the petition received about 22,000 signatures, Target agreed.
 Now another petition on Change.org is asking Costco to adhere to the Golden Rules.
 More than 27,000 people have signed the petition.
 We urge you to sign too!

-We’re well aware that change in gold mining practices will take time.
+We’re well aware that changes in gold mining practices will take time.
 For instance, although Wal-Mart has agreed to the Golden Rules, even its most eco-friendly jewelry line is not particularly eco-friendly.
 And last year, a No Dirty Gold report evaluating the retailers that had signed the Golden Rules gave most retailers low marks for compliance.
 Brilliant Earth was one of the few exceptions.
 All the same, we’re extremely encouraged by the success of the No Dirty Gold campaign.
 The fact that more than 70 retailers have signed the pledge is a reflection of rising consumer awareness and clout.
 That’s a major, positive step.